 On any question arising at a committee meeting, each committee member present at the meeting has one vote.

-A motion is carried if a majority of committee members present at the meeting vote in favour of the motion.
+A motion is carried if a majority of committee members present and voting at the meeting vote in favour of the motion.

-Subrule 66(b) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee.
+Subrule 65(b) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee.